JakeWnuk/ptt/README.md

   -m int
         Minimum numerical frequency to include in output.
   -n int
-        Maximum number of items to display in verbose statistics output. (default 25) -o string
+        Maximum number of items to return in output.
+  -o string
         Output to JSON file in addition to stdout.
   -p int